zzhangjii/learning-library/workshops/vbcs/jumpstart/README.md

 ## Lab Overview

 This Lab will have you log into and Oracle Virtual Builder and build a simple web application that uses Business Objects and Charts.
-A business object is a resource, such as an invoice or purchase order, similar to a database table; it has fields that hold the data for your application.
-Like a database table, a business object provides the structure for data used with business processes.
-Business objects are stored in a database.

 ## Access Your Environment